Remote Collaborative Networking Tools for Virtual Dance Creation: AWDC’s Otmo and Goldsmiths Mocap Streamer

 Project partners: Goldsmiths University of London, Alexander Whitley Dance Company

-XR Network+ is supporting a collaboration between Dr Daniel Strutt at Goldsmiths, University of London, and Alexander Whitley Dance Company (AWDC) that aims to deliver the prototype developed during an earlier phase of the project as a market-ready feature.
+XR Network+ has helped a collaboration between Dr Daniel Strutt at Goldsmiths, University of London, and Alexander Whitley Dance Company (AWDC) to firstly deliver a prototype, and then take the project to delivering a suite of professional performance tools.

-In 2023-24, Dr Daniel Strutt and AWDC received Prototyping, Impact and Acceleration (PIA) funding from XR Network+ to integrate Goldsmiths Mocap Streamer (GMS) with AWDC’s ‘Otmo’ software – an application that allows users to position, modify, sequence, and share 3D human movement in a virtual space.
+In 2023-24, Dr Daniel Strutt and AWDC received Prototyping, Impact and Acceleration (PIA) funding from XR Network+ to integrate Goldsmiths Mocap Streamer (GMS) with AWDC’s ‘Otmo Live’ software – an application that allows users to position, modify, sequence, and share 3D human movement in a virtual space.

-This integration created a virtual dance studio capable of receiving live dance inputs from anywhere in the world, enabling remote responsive collaboration between dancer-choreographers.
+This integration created a virtual production tool capable of receiving live dance inputs from anywhere in the world, enabling remote responsive collaboration between dancer-choreographers.
 The successful prototype was showcased in March 2024.

 Categories: Performance, Research, Technology